ghollisjr/cl-opencl-utils/README.txt

-cl-opencl-utils is a library of basic utilities for working with OpenCL, especially including a Lispified version of OpenCL C.  It is built on top of the cl-opencl library (https://www.github.com/ghollisjr/cl-opencl).
+cl-opencl-utils is a library of utilities for working with OpenCL, especially including a Lispified version of OpenCL C.  It is built on top of the cl-opencl library (https://www.github.com/ghollisjr/cl-opencl).

 The examples/ directory has a few examples showing how to use some of